TechnicallyJackson/YouThon/README.md

 # YouThonOfficial
-A Python-Based YouTube app for Windows.
+A Python-Based YouTube App For Windows.
 THIS IS IN BETA

 # Install
 1. Click on releases